Review and road test of the Volvo XC90

 Because of this, the first generation XC90 hung around for ages.
 After all, why mess with a winning formula?

 Later versions, sold right up to 2014, tidied up the basic formula but were otherwise much the same as the models that first rolled into dealers in 2002.
 That's one heck of an innings.
 At least though, it paved the way for something different.
-There was no way that the scond generation XC90 would be a mere 'evolutionary' design.
-Even so, few were ready for quite the radical change Volvo's Chinese owners Zhejiang Geely have funded.
-The low-key approach of old?
-It's fair to say that has been usurped by a much more extrovert look.
+There was no way that the second generation XC90, which arrived in 2015, would be a mere 'evolutionary' design.
+Even so, few were ready for quite the radical change Volvo's Chinese owners Zhejiang Geely eventually funded.
+This was a very different car - and was further usefully updated in 2020 to create the car we're going to look at here.

 Design and Build